 Policy scale plays an important role in determining long-run EAU impacts.
 As the left panel of figure 1 shows, the percentage change in long-run EAU is negative under B1.
 But for B2, it starts positive and goes negative at a policy scale equal to roughly 25 percent of the long-run, no-policy, average capital stock.
 That's not much larger than the 20 percent value considered by Blanchard (2019).
 But this policy, which transfers, period by period, 20 percent of average steady-state capital from the young to the old, corresponds to only a 3 (or 4) percent tax on the young's income in B1 (or B2).20 That's far below the combined explicit and implicit average wage-tax rate used to finance U.S. intergenerational redistribution.
-The right panel
+The right panel of figure 1 shows major ex-ante utility losses under both B1 and B2 as the economy moves from running pay go based on a fixed transfer ranging from zero to 25 percent of the young's no-policy, long-run average of their wages plus endowment.

-$^{^{20}}$ Recall that period length is 25 years.
+$^{^{20}\}mathrm{Recall}$ that period length is 25 years.
 Hence, the yearly transfer is less than 1 percent of aggregate capital.